 – In a big pot bring water with some salt to a boil.

-– Place Knödel in water for exactly 10 min, then turn them and let them boil for another 10 min.
-Have temperature on medium, not high.
+– Place Knödel into the water for exactly 10 min, then turn them and let boil for another 10 min.
+Have the temperature on medium, not high.
 Water should not be bubbling.

 – Remove the Knödel and cut in slices but don’t use a knife.
 If you use a knife it has to be very, very sharp!
 You would use yarn by placing it under the Knoedel, then cross it over the upper surface and pull.
 It will make a clean cut.